Kayak Hulls—And Why They Matter

 The bottom of a kayak is called the hull.
 This “floating surface” forms an interface between the kayak and the water, and thus plays a primary role in determining how the boat will perform.
 Ultimately, the design of the hull of a kayak is the main factor in whether or not a kayak is right for you.

-An educated buyer can look at a kayak hull design and estimate how the boat will perform in the water.
-Different kayak hull shapes will have different paddling characteristics; speed and glide, tracking and maneuverability, and stability are all directly influenced by kayak hull shapes.
+An educated buyer can look at a hull design and estimate how the boat will perform in the water.
+Different kayak shapes will have different paddling characteristics; speed and glide, tracking and maneuverability, and stability are all directly influenced by these shapes.

-In general, kayak hull design boils down to two things: First, rocker, or upsweep of the kayak’s hull from bow to stern, establishes the balance between tracking and maneuverability.
+In general, hull design boils down to a few things: First, rocker, or upsweep of the kayak from bow to stern, establishes the balance between tracking and maneuverability.
 For example, whitewater kayaks feature plenty of rocker to assist agile handling in rapids, while sea kayaks have minimal rocker to enable easier straight-line travel (A.K.A. tracking).

 Kayak hull types